Jenpatrick/making-stuff-awesome-docs/README.md

+#  This is dead, fork or copy it, and take it over...
+I'm gonna delete it soon

 # making-stuff-awesome-docs
 A curated list of documents, written in Markdown, appicable to the makng stuff awesome webpage, for n*rf blaster mods.